 Kankakee Valley REMC is a member-owned electric cooperative headquartered in Wanatah, Indiana.
 As a cooperative, Kankakee Valley REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Electric Consumer, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Electric Consumer is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 As a service to our members, Kankakee Valley REMC publishes “Trading Post” on its locally-circulated pages of Electric Consumer.
 Readers may submit two ads per REMC membership, per month.
 Please see below for more details!
-Trading Post ads appear in the order received and are printed as space allows.
-Advertisements for businesses will only be… Continue reading.
+FOR SALE: 2010 GMC Sierra 4×4 ½-ton 1500 regular cab, long bed pickup.
+Red in color with 120,000 miles, air,… Continue reading.

 During the month of March, Kankakee Valley REMC and Jasper County REMC directors were presented with the financial analysis and power cost study for a combined entity.
 Board of directors from their respective cooperatives are doing their due diligence in reviewing the materials provided to them to identify the savings and any challenges of these… Continue reading.

 Spring time brings showers that help produce spring flowers, but it can also bring the potential for stormy weather.
 While Kankakee Valley REMC strives to provide reliable electricity to our members, Mother Nature sometimes has other plans resulting in power outages.
 Many of us watch storms roll in from the comfort of our home, but… Continue reading.